Dec 9, 2017

 Myth.
 48% of respondents say the ads have a positive impact on them, while only 10% have a negative one.

-#4 - People feel deceived when realize the content is sponsored
+#4 - People don't mind when the content is sponsored

-True.
-54% of respondents feel that way.
+Another myth, sadly.
+54% of respondents feel deceived when they realize the content they've just read was sponsored.
 However, it’s not a reason to give up on using sponsored content and native ads.
-Look at all the myths to see some real potential behind them, and use them wisely.
+Look at all the previous myths to see some real potential behind them, and use them wisely.
 We’ll give you a couple of hints on that.

 What do customers want from sponsored content?